Updated April 27, 2026

 We had another friend playing the purser, collecting the boarding passes and tickets as guests 'boarded' the 'Titanic'.

 When you enter the front door there's a long hallway leading to an open floor plan living room, kitchen and dining area.
 We had a Titanic waiter serving champagne to each guest as they entered.
 But that's not all he was doing.
 He'd ask each guest if they'd like to answer a Titanic trivia question for a prize.
-If they got the answer right, he'd pull their prize out of his pocket - a roll of Lifesavers - and tell them "You may be
+If they got the answer right, he'd pull their prize out of his pocket - a roll of Lifesavers - and tell

-and it served as a great icebreaker among guests who didn't know each other.
+The guests thought this was hilarious and it served as a great icebreaker among guests who didn't know each other.

 The first thing guests would encounter when entering the living room was the wall where we'd set up my friend Colanna and her string quartet to play - wearing formal attire and Titanic life jackets.
 (They'd come up with the life jacket idea on their own and it was a great one.)